QRI HEART · 2026 Retreat

 Why Tepoztlán

-QRI is heading back to Mexico for another HEART retreat.
-We ran pilots in Brazil and Canada in 2023, and a shorter Tepoztlán workshop in 2024 where the Oscilleditor and the Tactile Visualizer first took shape.
-2026 is longer, more instrumented, and tighter on coordination.
-The throughline from earlier retreats to what we’re now building is sketched in State of the Qualia, Fall 2020 and the 2026 Fundraiser overview.
+QRI ran HEART pilots in Brazil and Canada in 2023, then a Tepoztlán workshop in June 2024 where the Oscilleditor and Tactile Visualizer first took shape.
+The 2026 retreat is longer, with more gear, more people, and tighter logistics.
+You can read the longer arc in the 2026 Fundraiser overview.

 Group photo of researchers at the 2024 Tepoztlán workshop, standing by the pool with the mountain behind